PanagiotisVasilakis/thesis/5g-network-optimization/monitoring/README.md

 Grafana reads data from Prometheus and provides dashboards.
 The sample dashboard under `grafana/dashboards/ml_service.json` visualizes request latency, prediction counts and training statistics from the ML service.
 When Grafana is launched via Docker Compose it automatically picks up dashboards from `grafana/dashboards`.

+Dashboard provisioning is configured in `grafana/provisioning/dashboards.yml`, which instructs Grafana to load any JSON dashboards from that directory on startup.

 Login with the default admin credentials (`admin` / `admin`) and add the Prometheus data source at `http://prometheus:9090` if it is not preconfigured.
 You can then import or customize dashboards to monitor additional metrics.